 - Balsamic Vinegar.
 For depth of flavor and a hit of acidity.

-- Cover and bake the smothered pork chops at 350 degrees F for 30 to 40 minutes.
-Remove the pork to a plate.
-Finish making the gravy on the stove
+- Cover and Bake.
+Smothered pork chops should cook for 30 to 40 minutes.
+Remove the pork to a plate to rest.

 - To Reheat.
 Gently rewarm leftovers in a baking dish in the oven at 350 degrees F or in the microwave.

 - To Freeze.
+You can freeze smothered pork chops.
 Freeze pork chops in an airtight freezer-safe storage container for up to 3 months.
 Let thaw overnight in the refrigerator before reheating.

 Leftover Pork and Gravy.
 Use leftover pork chops to create a spin on a French dip sandwich.
 Place thin slices of your pork chops between two pieces of toasted bread (add cheese if you please), and serve the sandwich with a side of the gravy for dipping.